scuzzydude/asimov/asimov.md

 There's a better way, and it's Scoot of Bling.

 Instead of buying a Bentley off the lot with a phone call, you have your people find you a special Bentley.
 Maybe the one that John Bonham had to borrow from Princess Margaret in December 1970, racing across the country to keep schedule with the band to record *When the Levee Breaks*.
-Legend is he ran over a goat on the way and stopped at the farm, knocked at the door, apologized profusely to the stunned farmer, and handed over a briefcase with £100,000 and then helped the farmer bury the goat.
-The legend is does not specify if the briefcase belonged to Bonham or Princess Margaret.[^84]
+Legend is, he ran over a goat on the way and stopped at the farm, knocked at the door, apologized profusely to the stunned farmer, and handed over a briefcase with £100,000 and then helped the farmer bury the goat.
+The legend is does not specify if the briefcase belonged to Bonham or Princess Margaret.[^83]

 You ride this mythological bad-boy Bentley with the ultimate pedigree around Brooklyn, sometime on your own, sometimes with your boys, sometimes with your queen.
 It don't take long, and everybody knows it's Jay-Z's special car.
 You turn it into a Scoot -- the fine automobile becomes a gift to humanity - controlled by you, though maybe you lay off some shards to your friends, they put some asimov down, they earn privileges, maybe they can "curate" the car for when their sister gets married, or to take their mother to church, or whatever, like one day a year and scheduled in advanced.
 What they contribute builds up a reserve fund in the Scoot that can be used as escrow for insurance and maintenance.

 You make it known that Jay-Z's Bonzo Bentley is like a knighthood of rap.
 Either you just decide -- by fiat -- or maybe you set up some contest.
 It's possible to hold elections either in the responsibility domain or value domain, perhaps you get nominees from the public, or perhaps it's strictly at your royal whim.
-Regardless, when you declare a winner -- you throw him scoot with a responsibility characteristic -- the winner must accept[^85] - and he gets to drive the Bentley -- until somebody else comes along a displaces him and takes it.
+Regardless, when you declare a winner -- you throw him scoot with a responsibility characteristic -- the winner must accept[^84] - and he gets to drive the Bentley -- until somebody else comes along a displaces him and takes it.
 Each new winner accumulates responsibility -- the direct requirement to pay a portion of the upkeep cost -- and some occasional privilege to the Bentley for special occasions.
 This all can be managed via the protocol; somebody writes an app to manage the scheduling and the collection of dues.

 Maybe Jay-Z becomes the car share king of New York, Scooting every one of his vehicles, as you can only flex one at a time.
 The Bentley is special, it's for those who can flow, but maybe you start handing out Scoot of Bling to people you come across in everyday life.
 A waitress really impresses you with her hard work, attention to detail, and professionalism, and a proximity app on your phone alerts you that the waitress is a pledge, so they next morning, start of her shift, one of your people show up at the restaurant with keys to a Mercedes.
 The waitress gets to drive it for a few months, but a waitress can't afford that kind responsibility in perpetuity, so you don't lay that characteristic on her scoot.
 Ten years later, when she's out of school and a big-time lawyer, she petitions you to lay the responsibility characteristic on her, and she contributes, paying it forward.